CSR (group): 2024: Chuang Asia: Thailand, L'heure Bleue: Prologue and Japan debut

 On January 15, 2024, it was announced that members Geumhee, Seoyeon, Duna and Yeham would be participating in the survival show Produce Camp Asia: Thailand (or Chuang Asia).
 On March 2, Seoyeon, Yeham and Geumhee were eliminated in the first elimination round in episode 5, finishing in 53rd, 57th and 59th place respectively.
 On April 6, Duna was eliminated in the final episode, finishing 14th overall with 25,093,428 points, thus being unable to debut with Gen1es.

 The group released their second single album L'heure Bleue: Prologue on June 11, with its lead single "Pretty Mob".
 This marked a year and 3 months after their previous comeback.
 In addition, the group released their first Japanese extended play, titled L'heure Bleue, on July 3, and held a 5-stop Japan tour from June 29 to July 19.

+2025-2026: Japan Tours, Red Soda Circle

+In January 2025, CSR announced they would do their third Japan tour in February.
+In October 2025, Yuna and Yeham started a separate project on YouTube, called Red Soda Circle, using the names Rina and Haru respectively.
+This was later confirmed to be a separate project that both members were doing.
+Red Soda Circle would discontinue in May 2026.
+In December 2025, CSR did their 4th Japan tour.
+CSR did a 5th tour in Japan in February 2026.
+CSR released a new single, "Can't Hide Anymore" on March 26, 2026.